SharkieSophie

 You might imagine that sharks are indestructible; those intimidating teeth, the incredible speed, their ability to survive in the cold, dark, high pressure environment of the deepest oceans.
 However, in reality, sharks are extremely vulnerable to many anthropogenic threats and are declining globally to a shocking degree.
+So what are the threats that sharks face?
+Is finning the only issue?
+And is there any hope that we can turn it around?

-Sharks have been around for over 400 million years, but over the past decades, their populations have declined globally by as much as 70%.
-Some species of sharks are now threatened with extinction within our lifetimes and more species are added to the red list of “threatened” species every year (IUCN, 2020).
-To give you some examples, such iconic species as the hammerheads (Sphyrna lewini and Sphyrna mokarran) are now considered “critically endangered”, the beautiful whale (Rhinocodon typus) and basking sharks (Cetorhinus maximus) are both classified as “endangered”, and even the magnificent great white (Carcharodon carcharias) is classified as “vulnerable”(IUCN, 2020).
+To give you some examples, such iconic species as the hammerheads (Sphyrna lewini and Sphyrna mokarran) are now considered Critically Endangered, the beautiful whale (Rhinocodon typus) and basking sharks (Cetorhinus maximus) are both classified as Endangered, and even the magnificent great white (Carcharodon carcharias) is classified as Vulnerable (Bland et al, 2017; IUCN, 2020).

 Sharks are Extracted Unsustainably in Fisheries

-In regards to fisheries, sharks are both the target of fisheries and are also killed as “bycatch” in fisheries targeting other species.
-Sharks have been targeted since the 1960s for many products, including their meat, skin, teeth, jaws and liver oil, but are predominantly fished for their fins, which are sold for shark fin soup on the lucrative Asian market (Stevens et al, 2000).
+By far the biggest threat to all sharks is fisheries.
+In total, it is estimated that 830,000 tonnes of sharks and rays are landed by fisheries every year (Lucifora et al, 2011) and this overfishing is a factor threatening many endangered species.
+Sharks have been targeted since the 1960s for many products, including their meat, skin, teeth, jaws and liver oil, and also for their fins, which are sold for shark fin soup on the lucrative Asian market (Stevens et al, 2000).

 Sharks are also commonly caught as “bycatch”, meaning they are accidentally killed by fishing gear which is being used to fish other species.
 Many species of sharks which are victims of bycatch are not even particularly commercially valuable.
 Sometimes sharks caught as bycatch are thrown back in the hopes they survive, but they are also often landed anyway, to be sold as cheap meat.
+To learn more about this issue, check out If You Love Me Let Me Go and A Fish Out of Water.

-As if this wasn't bad enough, many sharks are also killed every year by "ghost nets" - discarded fishing gear left to roam the ocean unsupervised (to learn more, see Ghosts in the ocean) and in beach nets, which are implemented to protected ocean users at bathing beaches.
+As if this wasn't bad enough, many sharks are also killed every year by "ghost nets" - discarded fishing gear left to roam the ocean unsupervised (to learn more, see Ghosts in the Ocean) and in beach nets, which are implemented to protected ocean users at bathing beaches.

-Sharks' Habitats are being Seriously Degraded
+Sharks' Habitats are Being Seriously Degraded

 In regards to habitat degradation, sharks can be impacted by pollution, ocean acidification and deoxygenation, prey depletion, habitat loss and urbanisation.
 The habitat can also be degraded by the loss of prey species that sharks depend on, which can be caused by overfishing, pollution or habitat loss.
 These processes are a particular problem for coastal shark species, which are especially exposed by their close proximity to human activity.
+Yet offshore sharks are also affected; especially by activities like shipping.
+To learn more, check out We're Gonna Need Fewer Boats.

 Habitats can also be damaged by human activities, such as shipping or dredging.
 Areas of critical habitat can be entirely lost due to urbanisation and development; with construction work damaging vital underwater structures or reclaiming areas for human use.
-Even the noise from these activities can also be seriously disruptive to sharks (to learn more about "noise pollution" check out Keep the Noise Down).
+Even the noise from these activities can also be seriously disruptive to sharks.
+To learn more about "noise pollution" check out Keep the Noise Down.

 Confounding these issues, is the “life history strategy” employed by sharks.
 Sharks are described as having a “K-selected life-history strategy” (as opposed to “R-selected”), meaning they have very slow growth and late maturity, reach a large size over a long life-span, and require significant investments for reproduction.
 This means that, when overexploited to the point that populations are severely depleted, recovery can be incredibly slow, or even impossible.